Listen Live

 Councillor Joan Flaspohler spoke next.
 First, mirroring Councillor Delainey’s sentiments on understanding why the motion was put forward, and agreeing that something like it “is needed” in Williams Lake.
 She worried that declaring a SOLE would be an overstep.

-Flaspohler listed some of the reasons a SOLE is declared, such as natural disasters, certain types of technical failures, rioting that pose security threats, and terroism.
+Flaspohler listed some of the reasons a SOLE is declared, such as natural disasters, certain types of technical failures, rioting that poses security threats, and terrorism.
 Flaspohler worries that the reasons for a SOLE in the motion would not count to the provincial government.

-She also worried on the negative impact declaring a SOLE could have on the Williams Lake.
-That it would defer traffic, communities, and events away from coming the to the town.
-Severly harming the immediate tourism market, right as the City prepares for the Stampede.
+She also worried about the negative impact declaring a SOLE could have on the Williams Lake.
+That it would divert traffic, communities, and events away from coming to the town.
+Severely harming the immediate tourism market, right as the City prepares for the Stampede.

 “ I think it’s gonna actually be very negative for our municipality.
 I just cannot do that.
 It that scares me,” Flaspholer says.
 “I wanna be a community that people wanna come to, not one that declares a state of emergency for public safety, because we are experiencing the same thing as everyone else.”

-Moses fears implementing a SOLE would “make issues worse”, by potentially more chances of isolation of drug users, during an overdose alert.
-He further cautioned of the harm on First Nations people, who make up a majority of Williams Lake’s unhoused population.
+Moses fears implementing a SOLE would “make issues worse”, by potentially more the chances of isolation of drug users during an overdose alert.
+He further cautioned of the harm to First Nations people, who make up a majority of Williams Lake’s unhoused population.

 “The way out of this mess that we have created ourselves over these decades is to start ensuring that housing positions and mental health services are available for our whole population.
 Not to misuse an act intended for natural disasters to attack the human rights of people in our very own community.”

 Community members had chances to speak after the Councillors said their pieces.
-One man in the community said the Council risks potentially “losing the town”, concerned of more local businesses closing down.
+One man in the community said the Council risks potentially “losing the town”, concerned about more local businesses closing down.

 Xatśūll Kúkpi7 (Chief) Rhonda Phillips wrote in a letter that was read after the Councillors’ discussion, that strongly opposed the declaration of a SOLE and curfew in Williams Lake.

 The motion was eventually split into two motions.
 The first, that the City Council directs Staff to ‘investigate’ options of declaring a State of Local Emergency.
 This motion was passed with a majority vote.
-The mayor, and Councillors Nelson, Lyons, Boehm voting for the motion.
+The mayor and Councillors Nelson, Lyons, and Boehm voted for the motion.
 Councillors Flaspohler, Delainey, and Moses opposed.

 Something going on in the Cariboo you think people should know about?